-^{}These hours are done in conjunction with the theory hours, under the supervision of an instructor.
+These hours are done in conjunction with the theory hours, under the supervision of an instructor.

-^{}Only those students who have met the attendance and financial requirements set by the College and who are considered competent in all areas of their studies are allowed to progress to clinical.
+Only those students who have met the attendance and financial requirements set by the College and who are considered competent in all areas of their studies are allowed to progress to clinical.
 Students who are not able to demonstrate competency will not be released for clinical, and will be required to repeat course work needed to improve the necessary skill sets.

-other learning institutions to evaluate the student's work if the student wishes to attend another educational institution.
+Glendale Career College measures most of its programs in "semester credits" shown on the table above.
+The Vocational Nursing program is a clock hour program.
+This method allows other learning institutions to evaluate the student's work if the student wishes to attend another educational institution.